banerjs/blog/notes.md

 - Clean and start gulp in watch mode: `gulp clean; gulp &`
 - Start the server in debug: `npm run debug`

-# Activity Notes

-### Just completed

-- Isomorphic application is ready

-### Left to complete

-- Create data and stubs that can be served through this router
-- Allow modification of the title in the server
-- Creation of Stores and Actions for this SSR

 # Resources

 - Google Maps styling: [SnazzyMaps](https://snazzymaps.com/)